- Course Number:

 Course DescriptionFocuses on publication design.
-Single-page and multiple-page projects will emphasize hierarchy, eyeflow, structure and organization.
+Covers single-page and multiple-page projects emphasizing hierarchy, eyeflow, structure and organization.
 Builds upon first-year skills in typography and design through projects, lessons and exercises using professional page layout software.
-Advanced computer production techniques build on previous coursework.
+Includes advanced computer production techniques.
 Required: Second-year standing in the Graphic Design program.
 Prerequisites: GD 124, GD 141, GD 151, GD 160.

 Intended Outcomes for the course

 Upon successful completion student will be able to:

 • Develop and design professional-level publications which focus on targeting information to a specific market